Qatar riot police push back crowds at World Cup fan zone - WHIZ News

 It wasn’t clear if anyone was injured or arrested.

-The deployment of riot police comes after a similar incident Saturday night at a pre-World Cup concert saw people try to push their way inside of the fan zone on Doha’s Corniche at Al Bidda Park.
+There was a similar situation Saturday night at a pre-World Cup concert as people tried to push their way inside the same fan zone.

+Inside the festival area on Sunday there were no signs of trouble as tens of thousands of people watched the opening match.
+People were dancing, singing and drinking at a concert following the match between Qatar and Ecuador, which was played in the city of Al Khor.

+Mahdi Hussain, a 17-year-old who did not manage to enter, said he was not happy that beer was being served.

 Follow Isabel DeBre on Twitter at www.twitter.com/isabeldebre.